 While travel to Canada is still closed to Americans when it opens up, Whistler is a 4-hour drive from Seattle or a 2-hour drive from Vancouver airport, and something to add to your Summer bucket list for the future.
-Here in British Columbia, where I live, unnecessary travel was discouraged for months due to the COVID-19 Pandemic and we were finally allowed to travel within our Province as of June 26th.
+Here in British Columbia, where I live, unnecessary travel was discouraged for months in 2020, due to the COVID-19 Pandemic (and is again now) but we were finally allowed to travel within our Province as of June 26, 2020.
 Three days later, we packed up the beautiful Mercedes-Benz GLS 450 and hit the road for Whistler, a mountain tourism community well-known from the Winter 2010 Olympic Games.

 Whistler is about a 200 KM (or about 125 Miles) drive for us, so it’s fairly close and the winding mountain highway is a joy to drive with the Pacific Ocean on one side and the mountains surrounding you on the other.

 Whistler, B.C.
 Road Trip: Where to Eat, Stay and Adventure